edwardconstantin/CAG/README.md

 #MiniWidget Demo -- a library designed to quickly create tooltip-like widgets linked to any element in the page.

 ##Build
-The only required command to get jQuery library for this demo:
+The only required command in order to get jQuery library for this demo:

 > bower install